- People First

 View the 2010 A-D-A Standards for Accessible Design to learn more.

 The United States Department of Labor, Office of Disability Employment Policy's "Frequently Asked Questions" page shares answers to questions they often receive.

 Businesses can learn about available tax breaks that are available for many businesses to accommodate people with disabilities from the IRS by following this link.
-Tax breaks.
+Tax Benefits for Businesses.

 The Partnership on Employment & Accessible Technology (PEAT) is a multi-faceted initiative to foster collaboration and action around accessible technology in the workplace.
 Guided by a consortium of policy and technology leaders, PEAT works to help employers, IT companies, and others to understand why it pays to build and buy accessible technology, and how to do so.
 PEAT is funded by the U.S. Department of Labor's Office of Disability Employment Policy (ODEP) and is managed by the Rehabilitation Engineering and Assistive Technology Society of Nort America (RESNA.

 The Job Accommodation Network (J-A-N) is the leading source of free, expert, and confidential guidance on workplace accommodations and disability employment issues.

 A to Z of Disabilities and Accommodations

 The Job Accommodation Network (J-A-N) offers employers the "A to Z of Disabilities and Accommodations" by disability, topic, and limitation.